 Table of Contents.
 For long or complicated reports (i.e., the report details section is more than 10 pages long), the report may include a table of contents.

 Report Details.
 The report details describe the objective evidence that provides the basis for the inspectors’ conclusions.
 Reports should be written in the past tense.
 Reports should be written consistent with the guidance in NRC Editorial Style Guide (NUREG 1379.)
-The report details should be organized into sections addressing one area of inspection (e.g., Part 21 Program, Corrective Action Program, Audits of Suppliers, etc.).
+The report details should be organized into sections addressing one area of inspection (e.g., 10 CFR Part 21, “Reporting Defects and Noncompliance” Program, Corrective Action Program, Audits of Suppliers, etc.).
 Any review of follow-up items should be included in the applicable section.
 Each section will be divided into scope, observations and findings, and conclusions, as described below.

 a.
 Inspection Scope.
 The Scope describes what was inspected, consistent with the Inspection Procedure (IP).
 The inspectors can extract the narrative from the Objectives or Requirements section of the applicable IP.
 It is acceptable to state either what the inspectors did, or what the inspection accomplished.
 For example, a Scope section could be phrased, “The inspectors reviewed (observed, sampled, evaluated, etc.)...”
 The Scope statements might also describe why certain items were inspected, for example, “...to determine compliance with...”